 With a leading entrepreneur like John at the helm of a multi-award winning operation, one can be reassured that JFC will continue to be a leader in the Agricultural field.

-2018 is going to be another productive year for the company, with intentions to develop new products, explore and open new markets and the creation of products that are Brexit proof.
+2018 is going to be another productive year for the company, with intentions to develop new products, explore and open new markets and to create next products that are Brexit-proof.